 About The Programs

-MEF provides a supplementary after-school program that serves 4-12th grade students from low-income families in the city of Chicago.
-Both centers provide academic enrichment, character education, individual attention, and extra-curricular activities for students, and parenting skills classes and discussions for the parents.
+Midtown and Metro provide supplementary after-school and summer programs that serve 4th-12th grade students from low-income families in the city of Chicago.
+Both centers provide academic enrichment, character education, individual attention, and extra-curricular activities for students, and parenting classes and discussions for parents.

-The Walgreen's One-on-One program is designed to give young students the tools they need to be successful students and confident young adults.
-The program combines academic support, with character development, individual attention and electives to challenge students to be the best they can be.
+The Walgreen's One-on-One Program is designed to give young students the tools they need to be successful students and confident young adults.
+The program combines academic support, character development, individual attention and electives to challenge students to be the best they can be.

-The MAP Program supports middle school students in their goal of enrolling in college preparatory high schools.
+The Middle School Program supports middle school students in their goal of enrolling in college preparatory high schools.
 The holistic program enables middle school students to be studious, confident, and responsible as they enter high school.
-The middle school program helps students grow academically, athletes, sons, daughters, brothers, sisters and friends.

 The College Orientation Program is designed to guide and motivate high school students in their work to achieve success in college and beyond.
-The program helps students navigate the college matching and acceptance process through a combination of skill-building, academic enrichment, career and professional exploration, college-readiness activities, individual advising, individual tutoring, summer apprenticeships, and summer internships.
+The program helps students navigate the college matching and acceptance process through a combination of skill-building, academic enrichment, career and professional exploration, college-readiness activities, individual advising, individual tutoring, and summer apprenticeships.